MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P00-Getting-Started/content.md

 We're going to building this app outside in; starting with the UI of the app and ending with the networking layer that communicated with the Product Hunt API.

 This makes it quick and easy to build out the app and test some of its features before making requests to the API.

-# What You'll Learn

-- How to work with APIs.
-- How to build a network layer in Swift.
-- How to decode JSON into Swift models.
-- How to take advantage of mock data.
-- How to display data in tableviews with custom UI.